What is A-1 Machine?

 Are A-1 Tools warranted?

-We have been manufacturing PDR tools since 1991, making us the oldest manufacturer in the business.
+We have been manufacturing PDR tools since 1991, making us the original and reigning manufacturer in the business.
 We are confident you will find A-1 Tools to be a good value.
 We offer a one-year warranty against breakage for all tools except the wire tools (1/8" diameter) and the ultra-thin wires (1/16" diameter), which are warranted for 90 days.
 Tools and accessories not manufactured by A-1 Tool, Inc., are subject to the original manufacturer's warranty.

 We do not share or sell our customer lists with anyone.
 The information you provide when you order products, addresses, phone numbers and credit card numbers is used for billing purposes and to fill your orders.
 Your information is protected both online and offline.